 Dr. Gary Chapman says knowing your child’s love language can make all of the difference in your relationship.
-Here, he shares descriptions of the five love languages.
-Look over the 5 Steps for Discovering Your Child’s Love Language.
+Here, he shares descriptions of his 5 love languages list.

 If quality time is your child’s primary love language, you can be sure of this: Without a sufficient supply of quality time and focused attention, your child will experience a gnawing uneasiness that his parents do not really love him.

 The giving and receiving of gifts can be a powerful expression of love, at the time they are given and often extending into later years.
 The most meaningful gifts become symbols of love, and those that truly convey love are part of a love language.

 Most children respond positively to gifts, but for some, receiving gifts is their primary love language.
 You might be inclined to think that this is so for all children, judging from the way they beg for things.
 It is true that all children—and adults—want to have more and more.
 But those whose language of love is receiving gifts will respond differently when they get their gift.
 Remember, for them, this is love’s loudest voice.
 They see the gift as an extension of you and your love.

 Some people speak acts of service as their primary love language.
 If service is your child’s primary love language, your acts of service will communicate most deeply that you love Johnny or Julie.
 When that child asks you to fix a bicycle or mend a doll’s dress, he or she does not merely want to get a task done; your child is crying for emotional love.